 "[This firm is]/ [We are] not authorised by the Financial Conduct Authority.
 However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance distribution activity, which is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Institute and Faculty of Actuaries.
-The register can be accessed via the Financial Conduct Authority website at www.fsa.gov.uk/register/home.do."https://register.fca.org.uk/s/"
+The register can be accessed via the Financial Conduct Authority website at https://register.fca.org.uk/s/"